Pinjontall94/sidewinder/README.md

 ## Usage

-Place markup in the content page and simply run `./main.sh` to compile the new static site and locally host on port 8888.
+Place markup in the content page and simply run `./main.sh` (on Mac/Linux) or double-click `main.bat` (on Windows) to compile the new static site and locally host on port 8080 (click [here](127.0.0.1:8080) or open `localhost:8080` in your browser).
 The static site will generate in the new `public` folder for you to host!

 All static assets (CSS styling, images, icons, other media) will be copied from the `static` folder into the root of `public` (keep that in mind for any local